13 True Ghost Stories from the Most Haunted Places in the World

 Rolling Hills Asylum, New York

-Built in 1827, this huge brick poor house was built to house the needy and the troubled (including murderers and the criminally insane), and is apparently home to much paranormal activity.
+Built in 1827, this huge brick structure was built to house the needy and the troubled (including murderers and the criminally insane), and nearly two hundred years on, is apparently one of the most haunted places in the world.
 Now open for tours, the very brave are invited to walk through the rooms in the daylight, or at night, and even carry out their own paranormal investigations with the help of representatives of the asylum.
 Investigations at the property have revealed chilling screams in the night, doors being held shut, shadowy figures walking down corridors and disembodied voices.

 McNabs Island, Halifax